hvester/EndpointBuilder/README.md

     })
 ```

 Format identifier can be placed as that last constraint in the curly braces.
-It is replaced with corresponding ASP.NET Core route constraint.
+It is replaced with corresponding ASP.NET Core route constraint when the endpoint is registered.
 Currently only two format identifiers (`%s` and `%i`) are supported and they are replaced as follows:
 ```
 "{foo:%s}" -> "{foo}"
 "{foo:%i}" -> "{foo:int}